 Are they good with children?

 Yes!
 We fell in love with this breed when our children were very young.
 Labradoodles by their nature are friendly, non-aggressive, loyal and loving.
 They make wonderful family pets.
 Young children should never be given the responsibility of training a puppy, and should be supervised when playing......for the puppy's sake as well as for the children's

 What are the sizes of a Labradoodle?

 Miniature range: Between 14 and 16 inches in height at wither, but not more than 17 inches.

 Medium range: Between 17 and 20 inches in height at wither, but not more than 21.
 Ideal size for a female is 17 to19 inches; for a male, 18 to 20 inches.

 We do not breed standards at this time but the Standard range is between 21 and 24 inches (53 to 63 centimeters) in height at wither, but not more than 25 inches

 What type of testing is done on your Australian Labradoodles?

-When you are getting an ALCA breeding dog, you are assured that dog has been through compulsory health testing.
+When you are getting an Australian Labradoodle through a breeder registered with the Australian Labradoodle Associations or Club, you are assured that dog has been through compulsory health testing.
 As the breed developed, the Breed Associations introduced a new of level compulsory health testing (hips, elbows, PRA eye, DNA parentage verification, DNA essential panel testing) requirements, previously unheard of in the pure-bred dog world.
 The Internet created access to a new level of information, which has led to more knowledgeable pet buyers.
 Testing was expensive and further increased the price of Labradoodles, but the newly educated public, via the internet, embraced, expected and encouraged this new level of responsible breeding via health testing.
-We provide Written Health Guarantees and Lifetime Re-homing for our Labradoodles.